-1.12 - DISQUALIFICATION FOR UNSPORTSMANLIKE BEHAVIOUR [CR]
+1.12 - DISQUALIFICATION FOR SERIOUS UNSPORTSMANLIKE BEHAVIOUR

-- 1.12.1 An athlete who attempts to win a competition by irregular means, wilfully breaks the rules, or who contests their validity, as deemed by the officials, may be disqualified for the competition (DQB). - 1.12.2 For disqualification after competition caused by doping or ineligibility the following must be completed: - Deletion of all achieved results and rankings of boat(s) (DQB); - · Re-calculation of all results accordingly; - Production of the revised version of all affected outputs (results, summaries, medals).
+- 1.12.1 Disqualified for Serious Unsportsmanlike Behaviour (DQB)" indicates a disqualification due to a serious breach of the applicable rules or regulations issued by the ICF or the governing body responsible for the competition, or a violation of the World Anti-Doping Code. - 1.12.2 For DQB, the ICF has complete discretion regarding whether an Athlete/Team will be disqualified from one, several or all of the events entered at the competition, regardless of whether they are scheduled, in progress or already completed. - 1.12.3 For disqualification after competition caused by doping or ineligibility the following must be completed: - Deletion of all achieved results and rankings of boat(s) /board(s) (DQB); - Re-calculation of all results accordingly; - Production of the revised version of all affected outputs (results, summaries, medals).

-1.13 - RESULTS [CR]
+1.13 - RESULTS

 - 1.13.1 For ICF competitions (level 1 to 3) an electronic copy of the detailed official results must be provided to the ICF in a specified format within seven (7) days of the end of the competition.
-Electronic results must be kept online for historical purposes. - 1.13.2 For international competitions (level 4) an electronic copy of the detailed official results should be sent to the ICF in pdf format for publication on the ICF website within seven (7) days of the end of the competition.
+Electronic results must be kept online for historical purposes. - 1.13.2 For international competitions (level 4) an electronic copy of the detailed entries and official results should be sent to the ICF in pdf format for publication on the ICF website within seven (7) days of the end of the competition.